DraconMarius/chaos-tarot/README.md

 ##### Reading Generation
 Logged in user can generate a reading with a press of a button, as well as a drop down menu to customize what kind of reading you would like.
 If a user select an option other than `daily` a text box will be available for you to ask a question too.
+*Update* you can now choose a color for the frames as well.

 ![loading-demo.gif](https://res.cloudinary.com/dbjhly3lm/image/upload/v1682499005/2-step-loading.gif)